Activity 3A: Introduction to Data Wrangling

 In your R console, run the following code:

-Now we get the average bill length for each species.
+summarize(mean_bill_length = mean(bill_length_mm))Now we get the average bill length for each species.
 What’s going on in this code?

 - First, notice that we can chain our pipes

-together.
+%>%together.
 The output of one line is the input to the next line.
 This code means “take our penguins, THEN group by species, THEN calculate summary statistics” - The

-variable, so we get one group per species.
+group_byfunction creates groups based on the values of one or more variables.
+Here, our groups are defined by thespeciesvariable, so we get one group per species.
 After grouping, summary statistics are calculated separately for each group.

 Question 7